 How Irving Gould became involved with Commodore

 Irving Gould entered the picture at Commodore in 1966 following a complex scandal.
 Bear with me.
 Starting in 1958, Commodore had borrowed money from Atlantic Acceptance Corporation, a $150 million Canadian finance company.
 A series of shady deals allowed the struggling typewriter company to remain in business and even make acquisitions while the powers in charge of Commodore and Atlantic Acceptance bought up Commodore stock cheaply.
 Then, in 1965, Atlantic Acceptance failed, and nearly took Commodore with it.
-Gould swooped in with money and kept Commodore from failing with it.
+Gould swooped in, invested $500,000, and kept Commodore from failing with it.
 He kept a diminished Jack Tramiel, the company founder, second in charge, to himself.

 It’s important to note that Atlantic Acceptance was Tramiel’s scandal, not Irving Gould’s.